LucasVance/empirical-cycling-community-notes/_posts/2022-6-23-perspectives-15.md

 ## The Concurrent Training Effect and Auto-Regulation

-The host, Coley Moore, brings up the "concurrent training effect," a well-documented phenomenon where high volumes of both endurance and strength training can interfere with each other, typically blunting strength adaptations in favor of endurance ones.
+The host, Kolie Moore, brings up the "concurrent training effect," a well-documented phenomenon where high volumes of both endurance and strength training can interfere with each other, typically blunting strength adaptations in favor of endurance ones.

 -   **Practical Implications:** This scientific principle supports the authors' practical recommendations.
 When an athlete's endurance performance stagnates or they consistently fail to hit their numbers in key workouts, it's a sign that the overall training stress is too high.
 The first variable to adjust is often the intensity and volume of the strength training.